OlgaKuryatnikova/website/content/home/about.md

 # Biography
 Welcome to my website!

 My main research direction is conic optimization, and in particular, polynomial, copositive and semidefinite programming.
 In my PhD dissertation, I applied conic optimization and symmetry reduction techniques to solve hard optimization problems.
-Before joining academia, I worked as a financial analyst in a rating agency in Russia.
+Before joining academia, I worked as a credit risk analyst in Russia.